Jufrench/testbuild/README.md

 </p>

 Although the blue doesn't quite meet the 4.5:1 contrast ratio, it provides better accessibility for users with disabilities.
-Notice the text in the
+Notice the text in the bubble under the circle in the middle of the image.